sormiston/SquirrelTales/HIGHLIGHTS.md

 ## :fire: Code Snippet Highlights :fire:

-### This space was created Oct 21, 2020, to reflect on the engineering challenges of SquirrelTales :memo:
+### :memo: This space was created Oct 21, 2020, to reflect on the engineering challenges of SquirrelTales :memo:

 ### :triangular_flag_on_post: Challenge: Make the .PNG map an interactive element, with clickable surfaces that fetch new, geographically refined data queries